carljm/django-localeurl/docs/setup.rst

   an intermediate fallback in case no locale is specified in the URL.
 (The default behavior, preserved for backwards compatibility, is to fallback directly to ``settings.LANGUAGE_CODE``).

+``LOCALE_REDIRECT_PERMANENT`` (default: ``True``)
+  Whether to use a permanent redirect (301 status code) or temporary redirect (302) when redirecting users from the no-locale version of a URL to the default locale (or the locale specified in their Accept-Language header if ``LOCALEURL_USE_ACCEPT_LANGUAGE`` is True).
+If Accept-Language is not used, these redirects will never change (as long as the default locale never changes), so 301 (the default) is a fine choice.
+If you use Accept-Language you may want to consider switching this to ``False``, as the redirect will then be dependent on the user's Accept-Language header.